Your Reliable Rigid PCB Manufacturer in China

 13. When To Use Rigid PCB And When To Use Flexible?

-- Typically rigid PCBs are cheaper than flex circuits.
+- Typically they are cheaper than flex circuits.
 However, flexible PCBs can reduce the total production cost for some applications and, therefore, practically become less expensive than rigid PCBs.
 Confused?
 Flex PCBs may not need components like wire harnesses, other circuit boards, or connectors.
 Eliminating these components from your design automatically reduces assembly and labor costs, material costs, and scrap costs.

 - Many everyday electronic devices use rigid PCBs, such as a Desktop, Flat TV screen, Laptop, SSD, Flat monitor, Audio keyboard, Toys, and many other electronic gadgets.
 And, you will find flex PCBs in more sophisticated devices such as Tablet computers, cameras, smartphones, wearables, etc.